binaryphile/dctk/README.md

 # self-documenting subcommands

-Documentation is provided by adding a few magic comments to your script.
+Documentation is provided by adding leading comments to your script.
 This feature is limited to scripts which use "#" as their comment delimiter.